baihuaxie/baihuaxie.github.io/_posts/2021-05-08-Convolutional-Neural-Tangent-Kernels.md

 date: 2021-05-08
 author: Baihua Xie
 tags: neural-tangent-kernels theory
-mins: 20-min
+mins: 30-min
 ---

 Since proposed by Jacob el al<sup>1</sup> in 2018, _neural tangent kernels_ have become an important tool in recent literature<sup>2,3,4</sup> that study the theoretical behaviors of deep neural networks.
-In this post I'll discuss one of the earlier works on convolutional neural tangent kernels, or CNTK, by Arora et al^5^ in NeurIPS 2019.
+In this post I'll discuss one of the earlier works on convolutional neural tangent kernels, or CNTK, by Arora et al<sup>5</sup> in NeurIPS 2019.
 In this paper, the authors derived an efficient algorithm that computes a CNTK kernel regression problem which the authors claim could estimate the training dynamics of ReLU CNN's trained with gradient descent.
 The CNTK algorithm achieves 77.4% accuracy on the CIFAR-10 dataset.
 Although a poor performance compared to well-trained deep CNN's, this is nonetheless an impressive +10% higher than previous state-of-the-art for a purely kernel-based method.
 Since the main significance of NTKs lies with them being a powerful tool to study the dynamics of training deep neural networks, one could argue that the absolute accuracy numbers are of less concern.
 In this post I'll focus on how the CNTK works exactly, as well as what kind of assumptions and limitations it might have for studying mainstream deep neural networks.

-First let's get a few concepts out of the way:
+First let's get a few preliminaries out of the way:

 **Kernel Regression.** Let $$f(\theta;x)\in\mathbb{R}$$ denote the output of a neural network given weights $$\theta$$ and an input sample $$x$$.
 Let $$X$$ and $$X^*$$ represent the set of training and testing dataset, respectively.
 A regression or classification problem would ask the network to predict $$f(\theta; x^*)$$ given the training samples $$\{X,y\}$$.
 Kernel regression solves this problem by giving a closed-form expression for the prediction as the following:
 $$
 f(\theta;x^*)=\sum_j^N\mathcal{k}(x^*,x_j)y_j
 $$